zincware/ZnTrack/docs/source/project.rst

 A workflow is defined within a :term:`Project`.

-To create a new ZnTrack Project, create a new repository.
+To create a new ZnTrack project, initialize a new repository:

 .. code-block:: bash